-- There's a similar moment in "Heeeeere's Lassie!" when the killer tries to push Shawn and Gus off of a roof.
-Shawn shoves Gus out of her way first, before acting to save himself.
+- In "Heeeeere's Lassie," when the killer tries to push Shawn and Gus off of a roof, Shawn shoves Gus out of her way first, before acting to save himself.

 - Before that, when Shawn asks Jules's father for her hand, Frank unexpectedly tells him that, while he likes Shawn, he suspects that he hasn't been completely honest with Jules and he wants her to marry someone who has never lied to her.
 It shows that, for all Frank's dishonesty, he genuinely cares about his daughter and wants her to be happy.

-- Also, the bit when Lassie's detoxed from the crazy-gas.
+- The bit when Lassie's detoxed from the crazy-gas.
 O'Hara drapes a blanket around him and asks for anything in the world that could make him feel better, Shawn brings him gazpacho, etc.

 - "Santabarbaratown 2" is chalk full of this.
 Everything to do with Shawn's geniune concern for his dad, and Lassie of all people helping Shawn with his wacky scheme because it was for Shawn's dad, and he knew he would probably do the same thing.